elavoie/pando-handbook/README.md

 # Application Examples

-* [pando-raytracer](https://github.com/elavoie/pando-handbook/tree/master/examples/raytracer) - Generate a GIF where each frame is geenrated via raytracing.
+* [pando-raytracer](https://github.com/elavoie/pando-handbook/tree/master/examples/raytracer) - Generate a GIF where each frame is generated via raytracing.
 The computation is distributed using Pando.

 # Publication-Specific Instructions for Reproducing Experiments